Preserving affordable homes for communities

 Charlene Drew Jarvis

-Former Director at National Women's Business Center, Inc.
+Former Director, National Women's Business Center, Inc.

 Mark Joseph